-Human Development Index data is available from 1990 to 2017.
+Human Development Index data is available from 1990 to present.

 Earlier Human Development Reports are available on the UNDP web site.
-The Badia Library holds a paper archive at SER 30 HUMAN (lower garden floor, Badia).
+The Badia Library holds a paper archive in storage.

-Human Development data from 1990 to 2017 are available on the UNDP platform.
+Human Development data from 1990 to present are available on the UNDP platform.